Adam Skwarczyński

-Adam Skwarczynski (Stary, Adam Sliwinski, Adam Plomienczyk, 1886–1934) was a Polish independence activist and politician, one of main ideologists of the Sanacja movement.
+Adam Franciszek Ksawery Skwarczynski (Stary, Adam Sliwinski, Adam Plomienczyk, 1886–1934) was a Polish independence activist and politician, one of main ideologists of the Sanacja movement.
 A supporter of Józef Piłsudski and his policies, Skwarczynski also was a Freemason and a publicist.

 Skwarczynski was born on 3 December 1886 in the village of Wierzchnia, near Kalusz, Austrian Galicia (today Ukraine).
 He was raised in a patriotic family: his father Wincenty Skwarczynski fought in the January Uprising, his mother Maria (née Gnoiska) was the daughter of a soldier of the November Uprising.
 After the death of Wincenty Skwarczynski (1888), whole family moved to Lwów, where Adam, as a teenager, joined Polish independence organizations.
 A conservative, Skwarczynski was influenced by left-wing writers, such as Edward Abramowski.
 While in Lwów, he met Józef Piłsudski.

 After graduation from high school Skwarczynski began studies at Lwów University, as he planned to be a teacher of the Polish language.
 In the late 1900s, he completed officer course at a military college of the Union of Active Struggle (ZWC).
 He joined the ZWC and was a lecturer in the college.
 In 1910, he joined the Riflemen's Association, at the same time becoming a teacher at Rohatyn.
 Skwarczynski also published his articles in several local newspapers and magazines.
 Before the outbreak of World War I, he returned to Lwów.